EJSnow

 CPU - Intel Core i7-4790 (5/5)

-I love this CPU, it hits the nostalgia points perfectly and is still fast enough for low-end gaming in 2026 at least on Linux.
+I love this CPU, it hits the nostalgia points perfectly and is still fast enough for low-end gaming in 2026 at least on Linux, however it's really showing its age when paired with an RX 6600.
 Stolen from the Redstone PC

 CPU cooler - Thermalright Assassin X 120 Refined SE ARGB (5/5) - $18.90